-Brisbane.
-One of Australia’s biggest cities and the capital city of Queensland.
+One of Australia’s biggest cities, the capital city of Queensland and affectionately known as Bris-Vegas.
 While often outshone as a holiday destination by it’s very close neighbours the Gold Coast and the Sunshine Coast, Brisbane is a destination all of it’s own and shouldn’t be overlooked on your adventures around Australia, with fantastic warm weather almost all year round and very little need for jumpers or real shoes.

 Visit Australia Zoo